-Olympus E-P5 versus Sony RX100 III
+Olympus E-P5 vs Sony RX100 III

-The Olympus PEN E-P5 and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were announced, respectively, in May 2013 and May 2014.
+The Olympus PEN E-P5 and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were revealed to the public, respectively, in May 2013 and May 2014.
 The E-P5 is a mirrorless interchangeable lens camera, while the RX100 III is a fixed lens compact.
 The cameras are based on a Four Thirds (E-P5) and an one-inch (RX100 III) sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Sony provides 20 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Olympus E-P5 vs Sony RX100 III